julienawilson/code-katas/README.md

 - Module: sum_from_string.py
 - Tests: test_sum_from_string.py
 - Link: https://www.codewars.com/kata/sum-up-the-random-string/train/python
--Interesting Solution: I spent some time trying to do it this way, but I come up short figuring out the regex.
+- Interesting Solution: I spent some time trying to do it this way, but I come up short figuring out the regex.
 ```python
 import re
 def sum_from_string(string):